Humanidades: revista de la Universidad

 against U.S. power, a mechanism for symbolic construction of anti-imperialism

-shows that satire not only reflected the tensions of the moment, but also
+government.
+The text shows that satire not only reflected the tensions of the

-contributed to shaping subjectivity that represented United States as an
+moment, but also contributed to shaping subjectivity that represented United

-omnipresent threat, caricatured through icons such as “Uncle Sam” or
+States as an omnipresent threat, caricatured through icons such as “Uncle Sam”

-citizens.
-In this sense, the article analyzes the cultural history of diplomacy
+political emotions of citizens.
+In this sense, the article analyzes the cultural

-and its popular impact, by exploring a kind of source generally underestimated
+history of diplomacy and its popular impact, by exploring a kind of source

 Finally,